A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Verification of our FRB source count estimation method

 \section{Verification of our FRB source count estimation method}

-We tested how accurately our analysis method estimates the slopes of the cumulative or integral source count distributions with emphasis on the low number regime.
-We did that by generating synthetic FRB fluence data drawn from Pareto distributions with parameters close to those of our data sets, but varied slightly for diversity reasons.
-Specifically, we used values of (0.66, 0.9) and (3.44, 0.5) for the $x_\text{m}$ and $\alpha$ parameters in Eq.~\ref{eq:paretodistribution} for the simulated CB and IB fluences.
-These Pareto indices $\alpha$ correspond to power law exponents $\delta$ of $-1.9$ and $-1.5$, respectively.
-We successively drew 50, 20, 10, and 7 random samples from each distribution with an equal number for each simulated survey and ran those synthetic data through our estimation software.
-We repeated the process several times to check the spread in returned measurements.
-For 50 and 20 FRBs, the recovered values are well within one standard deviation from the injected ones, with their medians deviating typically by less than 0.1.
-For 10 FRBs, the parameters of the flatter IB distributions remain well recovered, with only slightly larger uncertainties and sample variation.
-The difference for the CB FRBs is larger, but typically within 1.5-$\sigma$ from the injected value.
-For 7 FRBs, the sample variation becomes more significant, as the probability of missing the rare high-fluence events increases, especially for the steeper CB distribution.
-However, the difference remains within 1.5-$\sigma$ at the worst.
-Overall, it is crucial to detect the rare bright FRBs to accurately characterise the population's fluence distribution.
+We tested how accurately our analysis method estimated the scaling indices of the cumulative or integral source count distributions with emphasis on the low number regime.
+We did that by randomly drawing synthetic FRB fluence data from Pareto distributions with parameters close to those of our data sets.
+Specifically, we used values of (0.66, 1.9) and (3.44, 0.8) for the $x_\text{m}$ and $\alpha$ parameters in Eq.~\ref{eq:paretodistribution} for the simulated CB and IB fluences.
+These Pareto indices $\alpha$ correspond to power law exponents $\delta$ of $-1.9$ and $-0.8$, respectively.
+We successively drew 50, 10, and 6 random samples from each distribution with an equal number for each simulated survey and ran those synthetic data through our estimation software.
+We repeated the process 240 to 330 times to check the spread in returned measurements.
+For 50 FRBs, the recovered values are well within the 1-$\sigma$ fit errors from the injected ones, with a sample spread of 0.1 (IB) and 0.3 (CB) standard deviations.
+For 10 FRBs, the sample variation becomes more significant as the probability of missing the rare high-fluence events increases, especially for the steeper CB distribution.
+The median recovered $\alpha$ values are steeper (higher) than the injected parameters by 0.2 and 0.3.
+The sample standard deviations are 0.4 and 0.8, i.e.\ there is a significant scatter towards steeper indices in the CB sample.
+When bright bursts are present, the recovered indices match the injected values within the fit uncertainties.
+For 6 FRBs, the fit errors are appreciably larger than before.
+In most cases, the estimated indices are compatible with the injected values within the 1-$\sigma$ uncertainties.
+The sample medians are steeper by 0.3 (IB) and 0.7 (CB), and the sample standard deviations amount to 0.9 and 1.4, respectively.
+In summary, detecting the rare bright FRBs is crucial to accurately characterise the population's fluence distribution.
 Without them, the measurements are biased to exponents that are too steep with respect to the true underlying distribution.

 \bsp